What an eff’n gimmick to use “okonomiyaki” as a hamburger bun is what I initially thought, but now I’m not sure about that

 I liked my first time at Osaka’s, and I would go back even with a 40-minute drive.
-So, if you’re in Boulder, you have no excuse in giving them a try because it’s not like you have to drive far.
+So, if you’re in Boulder, you have no excuse in not giving them a try because it’s not like you have to drive far.

 - Spare no expense: the interior to a lot of their marketing collateral from the product photography, menu design, food packaging, food tray, to every other detail in the business, they didn’t hold back on.

 - A very good value: I’ve had meals in Japan where friends had thought I paid $300+, but I spent more like $40.
 People would had assumed you spent more than you had at Osaka’s too.

 - Omotenashi (hospitality): since most Japanese restaurants in Colorado are not Japanese owned or operated, most Coloradans have yet to experience Japanese hospitality unless they have been to Japan.
 Luckily, you can now get a taste of it at Osaka’s.